 Most mallet toe surgery is minimally invasive, requiring only a small incision and cutting of the tendon or joint capsule to release the flexed area.
 The incision is then closed with sutures.
 A dressing is applied to protect the incision and keep the toe aligned correctly in its new position.
 Pain relievers will help with the discomfort for the first few days.
 Rest and elevation of the foot will reduce pain and swelling.
 It’s best to rest at home for the first few days.

-Patients wear a specially designed boot or shoe after surgery to protect the toe and keep the toe in the proper position for three to six weeks post-op.
+Patients wear specially designed boots or shoes after surgery to protect their toes and keep them in the proper position for three to six weeks post-op.
 At about two weeks, stitches can be removed.
 If a temporary pin was used to align the toe, it can be removed in the office anywhere from three to six weeks after surgery.